juanje/mystry-agents/README.md

 - 🎨 **AI-generated portraits** for each character (optional)
 - 🌍 **Cultural adaptation** - names and customs match your country/region
 - 🗣️ **Native language generation** - Spanish or English (more coming)
+- 🎭 **Flexible killer reveal** - optionally let the killer know their identity from the start

 **Perfect for:**
 - Game masters planning a mystery party